bkerler/bkerler.github.io/_posts/2025-09-15-make-core-one-great-again.md

 #### Loudness on high speed printing in the night
 - Use the stealth profile ```Settings->Stealth Mode``` to slow down fast movements

+#### Belt tension not possible due to nut turning in tension idler
+- Best print BEFORE this happens by replacing the tensioner pulley with [this version](https://www.printables.com/model/1360563-core-one-belt-tensioner-pulley-to-take-a-threaded/files)

 ### Printing issues

 #### Residue at the nozzle when printing